-You’ll need to know the true value of your selling house in Riverside if you’re selling (or refinancing, or for tax purposes).
+You’ll need to know the true value of your selling house in San Bernardino if you’re selling (or refinancing, or for tax purposes).
 When homeowners price their home at what they believe it is worth, they almost never get it right – the result is frequently an overpriced home.
 Fair market value, appraised value, and assessed value are the three main methods for determining value, but for sellers (and buyers), fair market value is the only one that matters.
 It’s what people are actually willing to pay for a home like yours in your area.
-To help you out, then, we offer these 5 key tips to determine the true value of your selling house in Riverside.
+To help you out, then, we offer these 5 key tips to determine the true value of your selling house in San Bernardino.

 1. Use Valuation Tools Online

-Using one or more of the online valuation tools to evaluate the value of your selling house in Riverside is an excellent place to start.
+Using one or more of the online valuation tools to evaluate the value of your selling house in San Bernardino is an excellent place to start.
 “In fact, an online estimator, often known as an automated valuation model, was employed by 22% of U.S. homeowners who evaluated their home’s value” (AVM).

 These tools, which are usually supplied by lenders or real estate websites, rely on “public information such as property transfers, titles of ownership, and tax assessments, as well as some mathematical modeling.”
 They then “attempt to anticipate the worth of your home [by considering] current sales and listing prices in the neighborhood.”